Channel Guide

 Created by Maui Nui Swim visit: mauinuiswim.com

-Welcome to the Channel Guide hosted by the Hawaiian Channel Swimming Association.
+Welcome to the Channel Guide created by Dr. Steven Minaglia of Maui Nui Swim.
 This reference is intended to show historical data and images pertaining to swimming across any of the 9 inter-island Hawaiian channels for educational purposes only.
 Swim at your own risk.
 Do not attempt any channel crossing without safety support and be sure to follow all local, cultural, state, and federal regulations.
-The Hawaiian Channel Swimming Association is intended for recording purposes only and does not organize swims, does not provide crews, boats, and/or captains, does not observe swims, and does not guarantee safety.
+The Hawaiian Channel Swimming Association is intended for ratifying and recording purposes only and does not organize swims, does not provide crews, boats, and/or captains, does not observe swims, and does not guarantee safety.
 The potential display of boat captain and boat information is strictly for historical purposes and is not intended to endorse and/or approve services rendered by any person or any entity.

 RESOURCES: